Vitamin infusion

 approx. CHF 230.- Vitamin booster

-Iron only with an additional charge of CHF 177.-- + laboratory costs
+Iron is only available with an additional charge of CHF 128.-- + laboratory costs of at least CHF 40.-

-Check with your supplementary health insurance provider to see if they will cover these costs.
-If so, you can simply submit the reimbursement receipt you received and receive the amount back from your supplementary insurance provider.
-Your basic insurance provider will usually deny the costs.
+Check with your supplemental health insurance provider to see if they cover these costs.
+If so, you can simply submit the reimbursement slip you received and get the amount back from your supplemental insurance.
+Your basic health insurance will normally reject the claim.